LaurentInSeattle/Lyt.Jigsaw/README.md

 The classic jigsaw puzzle game for .Net 10 and Avalonia.
 All ages from 9 to 999 puzzle pieces!

-# Still a Work in Progress
-UI still needs (a lot) more love...

 <p align="left"><img src="Screenshots\Screenshot_2025-11-20.png" height="500"/>

 # Build your own...